-Do Not Share.
 When I say, “Do not share”, I mean do not tell your husband you’re contemplating divorce.
 Do not tell your husband that you saw a divorce attorney.
 Do not tell them that you are about to file for divorce.
 The reason is, you have a strategic advantage with the element of surprise.
 It is important in many situations to use that advantage to its maximum ability.
-That is why sharing the imminent divorce proceedings can end up putting you at a disadvantage and putting you on the defense.
+That is why sharing the imminent divorce proceedings can end up putting you at a disadvantage and putting you on the defensive.

 There are a lot of decisions.
 The best way to prepare is to take some time for yourself to get your head straight, so that you can focus on making good decisions.
 A simple practice is to meditate.
 You can begin meditating, maybe before you go see your attorney, to give you a clear, open ability to hear what’s being said.
 Exercise is also a wonderful way to reduce stress and clear your mind.

 If your attorney is not looking forward, you’re going to end up with a short-term result that you may regret in the future.
 You need to develop a strong working relationship with your law firm.
 As women, we have great intuition.
 Have that intuition.
 Maybe ask to meet some of their staff.
 The best law firms are going to have more than one attorney.
-You may find one will be a junior associate and the other a senior associate.
+You may find that one will be a junior associate and the other a senior associate.
 That’s good, that’s what you want.
 You want to have that tier of representation.
 You will also want to meet the paralegal.
 You’re going to talk to the paralegal—a lot.
-It is important there is a staff working for you because if someone is sick or on vacation, your case will not be affected.
+It is important that there is a staff member working for you because if someone is sick or on vacation, your case will not be affected.

 Back to Blog